runningstream/blog.runningstream.net/content/post/bold-claims-okane.md

 Cheap servers...

 The attempts to infect using GPON come from 46.243.189.60, which is the same network block as this person's C2-type server...
-That IP doesn't have a webserver, but has SSH.
+That IP doesn't have a web server, but has SSH.

 It's easy enough to report for abuse...